• Skip to main content

 Notes

-**If using whole milk and cocoa powder, mix them well before adding to the custard.
+**If using whole milk and cocoa powder to make chocolate milk, mix them well before adding to the custard.

-If you prefer the flavor of dark chocolate, use dark chocolate chips and a stout brewed with roasted barley and possibly cocoa nibs.
-Or milk mixed with good quality cacao.
+If you prefer the flavor of dark chocolate, use dark chocolate chips.

 Nutrition